All You Need To Know About Kids Room Organization

 Reminder to self (and other parents): Talk to my kids about where they want to store their Christmas or birthday gifts!
 Otherwise they may end up piled on the floor, desk , bed etc.

 To my daughter, “You have to be able to see what’s in all your drawers.
-Piles are the enemy!
+No piles allowed!
 There must be nothing kept on the floor.”

 Miss K then had a mild panic attack when she realised that I was serious about her not keeping her stuff on the floor, underneath the bed (which was full) or on top of her dressing table.
 AND it couldn’t be crammed into spaces because it had to be easy to view.